Family of Saudi Arabia's 'most outspoken' political prisoner calls on G20 to hold kingdom to account

 Hathloul is believed to be the most vocal political detainee currently inside Saudi prisons, having made the plight of the kingdom's imprisoned women's rights defenders known to the outside world and sparking international outrage.
 Most of the activists detained in the wave of arrests which targeted Hathloul were freed in early 2019, after immense international pressure.

 The 31-year-old activist was one of a handful of female activists denied release.
 She was put in a solitary confinement in mid-April 2019 and remains there to date, her sister said.
-In January 2020, Hathloul was allowed to leave her solitary cell, but she could not adjust to th
+In January 2020, Hathloul was allowed to leave her solitary